talarsen/JavaScriptJournalAndProjects/README.md

 **12/29/20**
 **Summary**
-In December, I applied to the Techtonica program, but my JavaScript skills need work.
+In December, I applied to the Techtonica program, but unfortunately I was not accepted.
+I need to improve my JavaScript skills.
 I am using Udacity,Techtonica curriculum and FreeCodeCamp to learn JavaScript and complete projects.
+**Skills**
+Here is a recent JS program that [builds a simple triangle](buildTriangle.js)